-The easiest way to speed up your Magento website is to regularly update your Magento backend, as well as the theme and extensions you use.
+The easiest way to speed up your Adobe Commerce website is to regularly update your Adobe Commerce backend, as well as the theme and extensions you use.

-All Magento updates come with bug fixes and other types of changes that can improve performance.
-So, make sure your website is always running the latest version of Magento.
+All Adobe Commerce updates come with bug fixes and other types of changes that can improve performance.
+So, make sure your website is always running the latest version of Adobe Commerce.
 The Magento team will always notify you of any important updates to their platform, making it very easy for you to know if you’re currently running the latest version of Magento or not.

 Remember to perform a full backup of your website before applying an update to make sure you’ll be able to revert to the previous version in case the update breaks your website.
-Updating to the latest version of Magento is very easy to do using Magento’s Web Setup Wizard.
+Updating to the latest version of Adobe Commerce is very easy to do using Magento’s Web Setup Wizard.

 Here’s how it’s done: